 Are the children that will use child care under the age of 13?
 If so, the children needing child care are within the age guidelines for child care subsidies.
 Children who are 13 or over but under the age of 19 and meet the “special needs” criteria and have written verification from a physician or other appropriate professional, may be eligible.

 Is the Child Care Assistance for Job Search?
-60 days in a 12-month period is available (if all 60 days in the prior 12 months have not been used).
+13 weeks in a 12-month period is available (if all 13 weeks in the prior 12 months have not been used).
+Any week in which at least one day is authorized for job search child care is considered one week used towards the time limit.

 Is the Child Care Assistance for GED, high school diploma, or post-secondary education?
 You may receive up to 24 months of child care benefits while in an accredited college (Bachelor’s degree or less) or accredited job skills training program.
 You may also receive up to 12 months of child care benefits while in an adult GED, high school diploma, English as a Second Language or other basic skills program.